 As the year 2020 has progressed and we’ve had to learn how to deal with life while living through a global pandemic, we’ve also had to learn how businesses can cope at the very same time.
 Under the extreme circumstances of this year, many business ventures have had to let go of staff, make employees redundant and even face complete insolvency.
 Though, some business owners are managing to still survive, for now, and it is largely thanks to their use of the internet and online aspects of their respective companies.

-This brings us back to the topic of the importance of business apps within the digital age, which we’re all currently a part of.
+This brings us back to the topic of the importance of email communications and business apps within the digital age, which we’re all currently a part of.
 There are simply no signs of reverting back to more of an offline way of living or running a business, plus the Coronavirus pandemic has only worked to push us further into the world of online business.
 This will most likely result in business plans more heavily incorporating online structures, be it within sales targets or offered services, right to how the advertising and marketing of products will roll out from here on in.
 The global pandemic we’re all living through is working to push away physical retailers and the like, though it is making a forced shift to feed online business counterparts.

 Business apps, as we’ve stated previously in this article, are a highly functional and extremely important modern form of technology.
 While everyone is stuck indoors, at least most of the time (the UK winter months will help only help to push this trend even further), more people will be on their phones, more people will be online and more people will ultimately be downloading apps.
 If you can get your business up and running within the world of online apps, you’ll at the very least be increasing your chances of success during these difficult months.